Common cat poisons: the substances to avoid 2 min read

-As a cat lover, you want to protect your cat from the hidden dangers that lurk around your home… and the more you know about the plants and substances that are poisonous to cats and kittens, the better prepared you are to do just that.
+As a cat lover, you'll naturally want to protect your cat from the hidden dangers lurking around your home…

-Always store antifreeze in a strong, clearly labelled, sealed container, well out of the reach of your cat.
-Clean up antifreeze spills immediately – however small – and keep your cat away from the area of the spillage until it’s safe, clean and dry.
+To protect your cat, store antifreeze in a strong, clearly labelled, sealed container, well out of their reach.
+Be sure to clean spillages immediately – however small – and keep your cat away from the area until it’s safe, clean and dry.

 - Difficulty breathing